aptech/docs/docs/sslib/getting-started-with-state-space-gauss.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++
 The fixed system matrices should be specified using GAUSS after initializing the system matrices.
 In this step, any elements of the system matrices that do not contain parameters to be estimated should be specified using `GAUSS matrix notation <https://www.aptech.com/blog/gauss-basics-3-introduction-to-matrices/>`_.

-For example, in the AR(2) example above, the transition matrix, :math:`Z`, is given by
+For example, in the AR(2) example above, the design matrix, :math:`Z`, is given by

 .. math :: \begin{bmatrix} 1 & 0 \end{bmatrix}